sasilver75/obsidian/Chinchilla.md

 Replication Paper: "Chinchilla Scaling: A replication attempt" where they get slightly different numbers (really, it's one of the three Chinchilla techniques that didn't replicate)

+*NOTE:* Chinchilla scaling laws describe compute-optimal *training*, of how to best use some amount of compute to minimize perplexity(?).
+In reality, you probably want *inference-optimal training,* where you take into account the fact that most of your costs of the model in the long run are going to be dominated by inference costs.
+This means you should do things like LLaMA 3, where you "overtrain" a smaller model on a large number of tokens.

 ----